hbehkamal/tzoob/README.md

 ## Features
 - **Responsive design**: Enjoy a seamless browsing experience on any device, including mobiles, tablets, and desktops.
 - **Sorting options**: Easily organize products based on their price, with the ability to sort in ascending or descending order.
-- **Customizable page limit**: Set the number of products displayed per page according to your preference.
+- **Customizable page limit**: Set the number of products displayed per page according to user preference.
 - **User-friendly pagination**: Navigate through different pages effortlessly using a pagination system inspired by the intuitive design of boozt.com.

 ## Technologies Used